D.Min. Curriculum Overview

 MODULE 2 focuses on students’ development of advanced skills in pastoral analysis and theological reflection and their development of advanced expertise in a subject area relevant to their professional development aims.

 This focal subject area may be uni-disciplinary or interdisciplinary in character.
-Enrollment in Module 2 presupposes full admission to the D.Min. program and is based on successful completion of Module 1 and the meeting of any criteria for admission to the D.Min. program not already satisfied before beginning Module 1.
+Enrollment in Module 2 presupposes full admission to the D.Min.
+Program and is based on successful completion of Module 1 and the meeting of any criteria for admission to the D.Min.
+Program not already satisfied before beginning Module 1.
+Completion of Module 1 and Module 2 leads to a Certificate of Specialized Ministries.

 The module consists of the following courses: